qiyu1987/IbHomework/ab-api-homework-spotify.md

   * `POST /playlists`: A user should be able to create a playlist (with just a name)
   * `GET /playlists`: A user should be able to retrieve all their playlists
   * `GET /playlists/:id`: A user should be able to get a single one of their playlists, with all the songs on it (but no others).
-  * `DELETE /playlists/:id`: A user may delete a playlist, and all songs on it.
+  * `DELETE /playlists/:id`: A user may delete their playlists, and all songs on it.

 ## Songs

-  * `POST /playlists/:id/songs`: A user should be able to add songs to their playlist.
+  * `POST /playlists/:id/songs`: A user should be able to add songs to their playlists.
 A song has:
     * A title
     * An artist (name)
     * An album (title)